MokshUpadhyay57/TessOCR/README.md

 # Welcome to TessOCR 👋

-web application for text extraction from pdfs and images
+Web application for text extraction from pdfs and images.

 ### 🏠 [Homepage](1_Home.py)